 So you get it.
 Fiber is that important.
 As a vegetarian or vegan, you have ample opportunities to work fiber-rich foods into your diet.
+You can get a list of my vegan and vegetarian fiber favorites here.

 I want you to work up to 50 grams of fiber a day.
 That might sound high, mostly because if you're like most people, you're probably currently only getting 5 to 14 grams a day.
 Be patient and increase your fiber intake slowly, and drink plenty of water while you do-it may take you 1 to 2 weeks to get there.